miman/docker-local-ai/README.md

 ## Pre-reqs

-Docker must have been installed first
+- **Docker** must have been installed first
+- **npm** needs to be installed for some tools to be able to build the fetched code before creating a Docker image

 ## Port reservations